reflectoring/reflectoring.github.io/_posts/2021-11-11-java-release-notes.md

           "    </body>\n" +
           "</html>\n");
 ```
 We can format our string like in the example above.
-We need to take care of a new line, special syntax for appending, etc. Java 15 introduced an easier way of doing this.
-It is called the `text block`.
+We need to take care of new lines and append all the lines to a single string.
+Java 15 introduced an easier way of doing this.
+It is called  text blocks.
 #### Example of Using Text Blocks
 Let us look into the same example of an HTML template for email.
 We want to send an example email with some straightforward HTML formatting.
-This time we will use the text block:
+This time we will use a text block:
 ```java
   System.out.println(
           """